iranzo/iranzo.github.io/content/presentations/citellus/devconfcz-2018/devconfcz2018-presentation-revealmd.en.md

 - Citellus works on individual sosreports against a set of tests (all by default), but some problems require checks across several systems.

-<small>For example, galera requires to check seqno across all controllers running database.</small>
+<small>For example, Galera requires to check `seqno` across all controllers running database.</small>

 ---